 Determining Eligibility: Upon completion of the evaluations, a CSE meeting will be scheduled.
 The parent/guardian will be notified of the meeting in writing, with a list of anticipated attendees.
 All initial CSE meetings are held in the Administration Building on the Fox Lane Campus.
-The meeting must include the CSE chairperson, a school psychologist, a special education teacher, a regular education teacher, a parent member, and the parent/guardian.
+The meeting must include the CSE chairperson, a school psychologist, a special education teacher, a regular education teacher, a parent member (if requested), and the parent/guardian.
 The parent/guardian may bring any individual(s) to the meeting having knowledge or special expertise regarding the student.
 The general outline of a meeting is as follows: introductions, an overview, a summary of the evaluations, a description of the student’s classroom performance, parent/guardian feedback, other relevant comments, CSE recommendations, and further processes.
 In developing recommendations, the CSE, the parent/guardian, and any others present, will discuss the evaluations presented and any other pertinent information on the student.
 The first decision is whether the student possesses an educational disability that adversely affects his/her educational performance.
 There are 13 classifications from which the committee draws.

 They include the following: